-- H-6.5 Tumwater will maintain current Building Code standards and will use the most up to date future Code editions. - H-6.5.1 Host training with developers and staff on implementation of Low Impact Development. - GOAL H-7: To ensure that housing is compatible in quality, design, and density with surrounding land uses, traffic patterns, public facilities, and environmentally sensitive areas.

-- H-7.1 Support the stability of established residential neighborhoods through appropriate plans and codes. - H-7.1.1 Continue to implement design standards for multi-family and attached single-family dwellings in order to ensure compatibility with existing neighborhoods. - H-7.2 Assure housing will be well maintained and safe. - H-7.3 Enhance the appearance of and maintain public spaces in residential areas. - H-7.4 Promote community involvement to achieve neighborhood improvement. - GOAL H-8: To support healthy residential neighborhoods which continue to reflect a high degree of pride in ownership or residency.
+H-6.5 Tumwater will maintain current Building Code standards and will use the most up to date future Code editions.
+H-6.5.1 Host training with developers and staff on implementation of Low Impact Development.
+GOAL H-7: density are that housing is compatible in quality, design, and with surrounding land uses, traffic patterns, public s, and environmentally sensitive areas.
+Policy Action H-7.1 = = e stability of established residential neighborhoods through plans and codes.
+H-7.1.1 Continue to implement design standards for multi-family and attached single-family dwellings in order to ensure compatibility with existing neighborhoods.
+H-7.2 Assure hous ing will be well maintained and safe.
+H-7.3 Enhance th areas. e appearance of and maintain public spaces in residential H-7.4 Promote con nmunity involvement to achieve neighborhood improvement.
+GOAL H-8: - oport healthy residential neighborhoods which e to reflect a high degree of pride in ownership or cy.
+Policy Action H-8.1 Support the stability of established residential neighborhoods.
+H-8.2 Assure housing will be well maintained and safe.
+H-8.2.1 Protect residential areas from undesirable activities and uses through aggressive enforcement of adopted City codes.

-- H-8.1 Support the stability of established residential neighborhoods. - H-8.2 Assure housing will be well maintained and safe. - H-8.2.1 Protect residential areas from undesirable activities and uses through aggressive enforcement of adopted City codes. - H-8.3 Enhance the appearance of and maintain public spaces in residential areas.
+H-8.3 Enhance the appearance of and maintain public spaces in residential areas.

-- H-8.4 Promote community involvement to achieve neighborhood improvement. - H-8.4.1 Encourage neighborhood meetings to discuss community issues as situations and concerns arise. - H-8.5 Encourage home ownership for Tumwater residents. - GOAL H-9: To encourage a variety of housing opportunities for those with special needs, particularly those with problems relating to age or disability.
+H-8.4 Promote community involvement to achieve neighborhood improvement.
+H-8.4.1 Encourage neighborhood meetings to discuss community issues as situations and concerns arise.

+H-8.5 Encourage home ownership for Tumwater residents.

+GOAL H-9: To encourage a variety of housing opportunities for those with special needs, particularly those with problems relating to age or disability.